640 South State StreetDover, Delaware 19901

 Mycoplasma culture, antigen capture-enzyme immunoassay, Ag-EIA

 Most people affected by Mycoplasma are younger than 40.
 Many are between 5 and 20 years old.
-Mycoplasma pneumonia is sometimes called "walking pneumonia" because people with this illness may not be sick enough to stay in bed or see a doctor.
+Mycoplasma pneumonia is sometimes called "walking pneumonia" because people with this illness may not be sick enough to stay in bed or see a healthcare provider.
 If you have Mycoplasma pneumonia, you can easily infect others who come in close contact with you.

 Sometimes a sputum culture test is done, but Mycoplasma don't grow well in a culture.
 The more common sputum test is called indirect enzyme immunoassay.